You are currently viewing No Heavy Cream? Here’s How to Make Heavy Cream with Just 2 Ingredients

 Step 1: Melt the Butter

-Start by melting 1/3 cup of unsalted butter in a small saucepan over low heat.
+Add 1/3 cup unsalted butter to a small saucepan and melt it over low heat.

-Once it’s melted, remove the saucepan from the heat.
+Once melted, remove the saucepan from the heat.

 Step 2: Mix the Butter and Milk

-Slowly pour 1 cup of whole milk into the melted butter.
+Slowly pour 1 cup whole milk into the warm, melted butter.

-Tip: For an extra creamy texture, consider using an immersion blender to fully incorporate the butter and milk.
-This step is especially useful if you want to avoid separation later.
+For an extra creamy, well-blended result, you can use an immersion blender to fully emulsify the butter and milk.
+This also helps prevent separation later.

 Step 3: Let the Mixture Cool and Thicken

-After combining the butter and milk, allow the mixture to cool for a few minutes.
+Once the butter and milk are fully combined, let the mixture sit and cool for a few minutes.

-As it cools, the fats in the butter will help thicken the mixture, bringing it closer to the consistency of heavy cream.
+As it cools, the fat from the butter will help the mixture thicken slightly, bringing it closer to the texture of heavy cream.

-If you’re in a hurry, you can place the mixture in the refrigerator for a few minutes to speed up the thickening process.
+If you are in a hurry, you can place the mixture in the refrigerator for a few minutes to speed up the thickening.

 Optional Step: Thicken Further (If Needed)